A remark on the Isomorphism Conjectures

-\begin{corollary} Following Theorems 1 and 4, \begin{enumerate} \item[(1)] The Baum-Connes conjecture is true for every torsion-free group if and only if the Baum-Connes assembly map is an epimorphism for every torsion-free group.
+\begin{enumerate} \item[(1)] The Baum-Connes conjecture is true for every torsion-free group if and only if the Baum-Connes assembly map is an epimorphism for every torsion-free group.

-\item[(2)] Let $R$ be a regular ring with $\mathbb{Q}\subset R.$ The Farrell-Jones conjecture with coefficients in $R$ (resp. the rational Farrell-Jones conjecture with coefficients in $\mathbb{Z}$) holds for every torsion-free group if and only if the integral (resp. rational) assembly map is an epimorphism for every torsion-free group.
+\item[(2)] Let $S$ be a regular ring with $\mathbb{Q}\subset S.$ The Farrell-Jones conjecture with coefficients in $S$ (resp. the rational Farrell-Jones conjecture with coefficients in $\mathbb{Z}$) holds for every torsion-free group if and only if the integral (resp. rational) assembly map is an epimorphism for every torsion-free group.

-\item[(3)] Let $R$ be a regular ring.
-The Farrell-Jones conjecture is true for every $FL$ group (with coefficients in $R$) if and only if the assembly map is an epimorphism for every FL group (with coefficients in $R$).
+\item[(3)] Let $S$ be a regular ring.
+The Farrell-Jones conjecture is true for every $FF$ group (with coefficients in $S$) if and only if the assembly map is an epimorphism for every $FF$ group (with coefficients in $S$). \end{enumerate} \end{corollary}